byusa123/Giselleinstagramapp/README.md

 Installing
 A step by step series of examples that tell you how to get a development env running

-Break down into end to end tests
+Break down into end to
 Explain what these tests test and why

 Give an example